Azure/communication-ui-library/docs/DesignPrinciples.md

 * strong typing
 * immutability

-The UI framework is not tied to Azure Communication Services in any way and it can be used for any communication app.
-Developers can choose to use the UI framework with a communication solution of their choice, like raw WebRtc or another non-Microsoft Chat or Calling library.
+The basic UI framework is not tied to Azure Communication Services in any way and it can be used for any communication app.
+Developers can choose to use the UI framework with a communication solution of their choice, like raw WebRtc or another non-Microsoft chat or calling library.
+We will provide adapter libraries, however, to make ACS the most convenient solution to integrate.

 ## Customizable